 - Eastern Wood-pewee and Wood Thrush (SAR) were observed in the forest within the study area.
-If this habitat is deemed to be acceptable to be cleared, it should be done so at an appropriate time of year to not disturb these species; - Butternut habitat has been defined as a 50 m radius around each individual tree in which no development or work activities shall occur without further communication with MECP or approval from a Butternut Health Assessor.
-Mitigation measures listed in Section 6.3 may also apply to Butternuts however it is not anticipated to have any impact for Phase 6 of the project; and - Should any SAR be discovered during construction, a management biologist at MECP Ottawa District should be contacted immediately, and operations modified to avoid any negative impacts to SAR or their habitat until further direction is provided by MECP.
+The clearing of this habitat should be done so at an appropriate time of year to not disturb these species; - Butternut habitat has been defined as a 50 m radius around each individual tree in which no development or work activities shall occur without further communication with MECP or approval from a Butternut Health Assessor.
+Mitigation measures listed in Section 6.3 may also apply to Butternuts however it is not anticipated to have any impact for Phase 6 of the project; and - Should any SAR be discovered during construction, a management biologist at MECP Kemptville District should be contacted immediately, and operations modified to avoid any negative impacts to SAR or their habitat until further direction is provided by MECP.